girlscript/winter-of-contributing/C_CPP/Pointer and its types/Types of Pointers/NULL_Pointer.md

 # NULL Pointer

 ## What is a NULL Pointer?
-* NULL Pointers are pointers which do not have any address assigned to it.
+* NULL Pointers are pointers that do not have any address assigned to them.
 * The pointer points to NULL, i.e. nothing.

 ## How to Declare a NULL Pointer?